 It’s important to think about how you’re going to carry it around, though.

-But if you can make the transport situation work, you can lock your bike with confidence, because the Hiplok DX1000 is one of the most secure bike locks around, with an incredible level of protection from angle grinder welding thieves!
+And if you can make the transport situation work, you can lock your bike with confidence, because the Hiplok DX1000 is one of the most secure bike locks around, with an incredible level of protection from angle grinder welding thieves!

 Alternatives to the Hiplok DX1000